Redefining Open Loop in Transit Ticketing with UWB

 Letโ€™s see how the redefined open-loop ticketing works, from the rider’s perspective.

 1. Ms. Rider walks near a ticketing tool selector, on her way to a gateway, in a subway operated by a TA that is a seller at TSMPs MP1, MP2, and MP4.
-The ticketing tool selector, a UWB-enabled device, communicates with Ms. Riderโ€™s iPhone to select the most relevant ticketing tool for further use.
+The ticketing tool selector, a UWB-enabled device, communicates with Ms. Riderโ€™s CRD to select the most relevant ticketing tool for further use.
 The ticketing tool selector can be combined with a validator or can be a separate device.

-2. The iPhoneโ€™s Apple Wallet and the ticketing tool selector determine that only the Device OTRB IDs associated with MP1 and MP2 can be used to get access to this subway.
+2. The CRD and the ticketing tool selector determine that only CRD Tokens associated with MP1 and MP2 can be used to get access to this subway.
 They also determine which communication channel will be used for validation purposes: e.g., UWB, cEMV, QR – etc. It is UWB, in our example.

-4. The validator further follows the UniTiAg process to validate the ride, and the gate opens to let Ms. Rider in.
+4. The validator further follows the UniTiAg offline process to validate the ride, and the gate opens to let Ms. Rider in.

 The process of using OTRB, updating its value across all transit agencies and marketplaces, as well as OTRB reporting for the purposes of charging the riders and reconciling TAs is covered by UniTiAg.
 This is how the business-level interoperability is achieved.